Roommates

 Learning Who Your Roommate Will Be

-New students can expect to receive their housing and roommate assignment by mid-July.
+New students can expect to receive their housing and roommate assignment by end of June, beginning of July.
 We recommend reaching out during the summer and start getting to know one another to make the actual move-in and transition easier.
-You should also work out who will be bringing appliances: you don’t need two microwaves, do you?
+You should also work out who will be bringing appliances: sometimes if you both bring the same it can use up too much electricity and not leave you with room to spare for either one of you.

 Setting Yourselves Up for Success